Border states (American Civil War): West Virginia

 The serious divisions between the western and eastern sections of Virginia had been simmering for decades, related to class and social differences.
-The western areas were growing and were based on subsistence farms by yeomen; its residents held few slaves.
+The western Appalachian areas were growing and were based on subsistence farms by yeomen; its residents held few slaves, as shown by the first map.
 The planters of the eastern section were wealthy slaveholders who dominated state government.
 By December 1860 secession was being publicly debated throughout Virginia.
 Leading eastern spokesmen called for secession, while westerners warned they would not be legislated into treason.
 A statewide convention first met on February 13; after the attack on Fort Sumter and Lincoln's call to arms, it voted for secession on April 17, 1861.
 The decision was dependent on ratification by a statewide referendum.
 Western leaders held mass rallies and prepared to separate, so that this area could remain in the Union.
 Unionists met at the Wheeling Convention with four hundred delegates from twenty-seven counties.
 The statewide vote in favor of secession was 132,201 to 37,451.
 An estimated vote on Virginia's ordinance of secession for the 50 counties that became West Virginia is 34,677 to 19,121 against secession, with 24 of the 50 counties favoring secession and 26 favoring the Union.

 The Second Wheeling Convention opened on June 11 with more than 100 delegates from 32 western counties; they represented nearly one-third of Virginia's total voting population.
 It announced that state offices were vacant and chose Francis H. Pierpont as governor of Virginia (not West Virginia) on June 20.
 Pierpont headed the Restored Government of Virginia, which granted permission for the formation of a new state on August 20, 1861.
 The new West Virginia state constitution was passed by the Unionist counties in the spring of 1862, and this was approved by the restored Virginia government in May 1862.
 The statehood bill for West Virginia was passed by the United States Congress in December and signed by President Lincoln on December 31, 1862.